T-18/Web-Application-Hackers-Handbook/README.md

 # Web-Application-Hackers-Handbook
-All the information, researches, theories, extra shot's or anything in between from what I consider as the "BIBLE" for the Cyber Security - THE WEB APPLICATION HACKER'S HANDBOOK
+All the Information, Researche, Theories, Notes, Extra shot's or Anything in between from what I consider as the "BIBLE" for the Cyber Security - THE WEB APPLICATION HACKER'S HANDBOOK!